bruce-hill/tomo-game/README.md

 # Example Game

-This is a simple example game that uses [raylib](https://www.raylib.com/) to demonstrate a project that spans multiple files and showcases some game programming concepts used in idiomatic Tomo code.
+This is a simple example game written in [Tomo](https://tomo.bruce-hill.com) that uses [raylib](https://www.raylib.com/) to demonstrate a project that spans multiple files and showcases some game programming concepts used in idiomatic Tomo code.
 It also showcases how to interact with an external C library.
 To run the game:

 ```bash
 tomo game.tm